Tyrowo/tyro_work/README.md

 investigate this concept of deploying to webassembly instead of javascript. (build web --wasm) Since this is a simple page maybe web assembly would be able to improve performance?
 If it has a shorter boot up time then hell yeah. https://docs.flutter.dev/platform-integration/web/wasm

-## Work That's Further off - Content and Fine Tuning Responsive Design

-fill the body with the descriptions of the projects

-update resume
-make a link to my resume
--- can your resume just take up a whole screen? with a download and share link? ooh that'd be tight

-project articles - procrastination buster - https://chrome.google.com/webstore/detail/tyrowos-procrastination-b/ecdedcllldeigficjfdbjgepojogaepe?hl=en-GB

-think pieces - work more on magic time complexity think pieces - grill guide algorithm lol think pieces - A Year of Leetcode
--- will need to figure out how to set the texttheme for the article since it's a widget that can't access the context currently

 ## Getting Started To Do - Groundwork
 done - import image assets